Bhavana78972/VisionVibe/README.md

 🚀 How It Works

-1.User selects their current emotion.
+1. User selects their current emotion.

-2.The app displays tailored suggestions for that emotion.
+2. The app displays tailored suggestions for that emotion.

-3.User can interact with:
+3. User can interact with:

-     Activities
+     * Activities

-     Games
+     * Games

-     Music
+     * Music

-     Short breaks
+     * Short breaks

-     Breathing exercises
+     * Breathing exercises

-4.Future updates will add AI-based suggestions and more UX improvements.
+4. Future updates will add AI-based suggestions and more UX improvements.

 🧩 Why This Project?